javierballesteros1/GNN-solubility-of-a-molecule-with-Zinc/README.md

 ## Graph Neural Network Architecture

-Graph Neural Networks (GNNs) are a class of deep learning methods designed to perform inference on data described by graphs.
+We are going to briefly explain the architecture of Graph Neural Networks (GNNs) based on this [page](https://neptune.ai/blog/graph-neural-network-and-some-of-gnn-applications#:~:text=Graph%20Neural%20Networks%20(GNNs)%20are,and%20graph%2Dlevel%20prediction%20tasks) and this [page](https://en.wikipedia.org/wiki/Graph_neural_network).
+GNNs are a class of deep learning methods designed to perform inference on data described by graphs.
 GNNs are neural networks that can be directly applied to graphs, and provide an easy way to do node-level, edge-level, and graph-level prediction tasks.
-Following

-The architecture of a generic GNN implements the following fundamental layers:
+The architecture of a generic GNN implements the following fundamental layers: Message passing layers and Readout layer.

+#### Message passing layers (or Permuatation equivariant layers)

-- Permutation equivariant: a permutation equivariant layer maps a representation of a graph into an updated representation of the same graph.
-In the literature, permutation equivariant layers are implemented via pairwise message passing between graph nodes.[4][8]
+This layer maps a representation of a graph into an updated representation of the same graph.
+In the literature, permutation equivariant layers are implemented via pairwise message passing between graph nodes.
 Intuitively, in a message passing layer, nodes update their representations by aggregating the messages received from their immediate neighbours.
 As such, each message passing layer increases the receptive field of the GNN by one hop.

+#### Readout layer (or Global pooling layer)

-- Global pooling: a global pooling layer, also known as readout layer, provides fixed-size representation of the whole graph.
-The global pooling layer must be permutation invariant, such that permutations in the ordering of graph nodes and edges do not alter the final output.[20]
+A readout layer provides fixed-size representation of the whole graph.
+The global pooling layer must be permutation invariant, such that permutations in the ordering of graph nodes and edges do not alter the final output.
 Examples include element-wise sum, mean or maximum.
-#### Message passing layers

-#### Readout layer

 ## GNN Training